hertg/gopci/README.md

 This library provides methods to get PCI information on a linux system.
-Similar projects with a wider featureset like [jaypipes/ghw](https://github.com/jaypipes/pcidb) exist, but I needed a library that focuses only on PCI and provides methods that assist in getting even more custom information (like `Device.SysfsPath()`).
+Similar projects with a wider featureset like [jaypipes/ghw](https://github.com/jaypipes/pcidb) exist, but I needed a library that focuses only on PCI and provides methods that assist in getting even more custom information.

-If you are simply looking for a library to parse specifically PCI Devices, you will get a significant performance benefit (see [comparison](#Comparison)) by using this library.
+If you are looking for a library to parse specifically PCI Devices, you will get a **significant performance benefit** by using this library (see [comparison](#Comparison)).
 If you need to parse more than just PCI information, consider using [jaypipes/ghw](https://github.com/jaypipes/pcidb).

 ## Usage